Pothos plants are incredibly easy house plants to grow and maintain.

 Overwatering this plant results in root rot and yellowing leaves.

-Too much water with poor drainage means the soil stays wet for a prolonged time.
+Too much water, low light and poor drainage means the soil stays wet for a prolonged time.

 Keep in mind under-watering the plant may result in the same outcome.

 It is essential to find the right balance.